Boris Choubert

-Boris Choubert or Schuberth (1906 − December 3, 1983) was a French geologist.
+Boris Choubert or Schuberth (1906 − December 3, 1983) was a Russian-French geologist.
 An adept of Wegener's theory, he was the first to precisely reconstruct the layout of the continental masses of Africa, America, Europe and Greenland prior to the fragmentation of Pangaea, thirty years before the article generally credited for this discovery.

 Biography

 Of Russian origin, Boris Schuberth, better known as Choubert was born in Saint Petersburg in 1906.
 He left Russia for Finland in 1917, then for France in 1927.
 He studied geology at La Sorbonne for two years, then at the Institut de géologie appliquée (now École nationale supérieure de géologie) in Nancy, where he received his diploma of engineer-geologist.

 In 1933 he was employed by the Government of Gabon (then a subdivision of French Equatorial Africa).
 In 1937 he defended his thesis on Étude géologique des terrains anciens du Gabon (Geologic study of ancient Gabon terrains).

 In 1946 he was hired by the Office de recherche scientifique d'outre-mer (presently IRD) and left for French Guiana.
 In 1949 he founded a multidisciplinary research organization which would become the Institut de l'Amérique tropicale française (Institute of the French tropical America) in 1954, then the Guyana office of ORSTOM in 1964.
 At the end of his stay he was inspecteur général de l'ORSTOM and the head of Bureau de recherches géologiques de la Guyane.

 In 1960 he came back to continental France.
 In 1961 he joined the CNRS as a directeur de recherche, then the École des mines de Paris, where he stayed until his retirement in 1976.
 He then moved to Nice, where he was harboured by the laboratoire de géologie.
 He died in Nice on December 3, 1983.